Observation-driven correction of numerical weather prediction for marine winds: Experimental Setup

-We train the models to minimize the mean vector magnitude error between predicted and observed wind velocity components ($u$, $v$) concurrently.
-We monitor performance using RMSE (m~s$^{-1}$).
+where $\hat{\mathbf{w}}_i = (\hat{u}_i, \hat{v}_i)$ and $\mathbf{w}_i = (u_i, v_i)$ are the predicted and observed wind vectors at valid target location~$i$, and the sum runs only over valid positions.
+This metric simultaneously penalizes errors in both wind speed and direction, and is used consistently for training, early stopping, and evaluation throughout this work.
 We perform optimization using AdamW with weight decay, an initial learning rate of $1 \times 10^{-4}$, and cosine learning-rate scheduling with warm restarts.
-We trained our models for 100 epochs with early stopping based on validation RMSE and a patience of 25 epochs.
+We trained our models for 100 epochs with early stopping, based on validation mean vector wind error and a patience of 25 epochs (i.e., training stops if no improvement is observed for 25 consecutive epochs).
 Our experiments are run on NVIDIA Tesla V100 GPUs (16 GB).
 Training a single model requires approximately 24 hours.
 To ensure reproducibility, all runs use fixed random seeds for data shuffling, parameter initialization, and dropout.